Keep your church safe, legal, and financially sound for less than $10 a month.

 For example, we may use Google Analytics and Advertising cookies to perform statistical, demographic, interest and marketing analyses for product development, to generally inform advertisers about the nature of our customers and to improve customer relationships.
 We may also use these cookies to deliver more relevant advertising through Facebook or Google’s Display Network, but this information is not personally identifiable and is only used in aggregate.

 You have the choice to set your browser to accept all cookies, notify you when a cookie is set, delete cookies periodically, or reject all cookies.
-You may also opt-out of Google Analytics’ cookies here and Facebook’s cookies here.
+You may also opt-out of Google Analytics’ cookies here, Facebook’s cookies here, and Hotjar’s cookies and services here.
 Generally, deleting or rejecting cookies also disables web beacons.
 Please be aware that rejecting all cookies may prevent you from enjoying the full features offered through CT's and other websites.
 Check the "Help" section of your browser for more information.

 CT sometimes partners with third parties that operate websites and services you can use.
 For example: